hull/hull-node/README.md

 The `Hull.Connector` architecture gives a developer 3 places to inject custom middleware:

 1. At the very beginning of the middleware stack - just after `const app = express();` - this is a good place to initialy modify the incoming request, e.g. set the `req.hull.token` from custom property
 2. After the [Context Object](#context) is built - after calling `setupApp(app)` - all context object would be initiated, but `req.hull.client`, `req.hull.segments` and `req.hull.ship` will be present **only if** credentials are passed.
-To ensure the presence of these properties [requireHullMiddleware](#requirehullmiddleware) can be used.
 3. Before the closing `startApp(app)` call which internally calls `app.listen()`

-**NOTE:** every `Handler` provided by this library internally uses [requireHullMiddleware](#requirehullmiddleware) and [responseMiddleware](#responsemiddleware) to wrap the provided callback function.
-Have it in mind while adding custom middlewares at the app and router level.

 ## Context management convention

-The context object is treated by the `Hull.Connector` as a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container which carries on all required dependencies to be used in actions, jobs or custom methods.
+The [context object](#context-object) is treated by the `Hull.Connector` as a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) container which carries on all required dependencies to be used in actions, jobs or custom methods.

 This library sticks to a the following convention of managing the context object:

 ### Functions

+All functions take context as a first argument:

 ```javascript
 function getProperties(context, prop) {